Where is Dutch Spoken

 Where else is Dutch spoken?

 Even though there are no other countries currently recognizing Dutch as an official language, some parts of the world are still somewhat linked to the Dutch.
-Take Indonesia for example; a former colony of The Netherlands where Dutch was considered an official language from the 17th century up to 1949.
+Take Indonesia for example; a former colony of the Netherlands where Dutch was considered an official language from the 17th century up to 1949.
 Many older people still speak the language up to this date, lots of legal documents are still only available in Dutch, and several thousands of students in Indonesia take Dutch courses yearly.

 You might also hear Dutch in countries such as Canada and Australia, where many Dutchies moved to in the 1950s to set up a new life after the Second World War.
 These adventure-seekers passed on their language to the next generations and have therefore kept a lot of Dutch words and sentences alive.
 There are currently said to be over 1 million Canadians and 240.000 Australians living in both countries with Dutch ancestry.